The town of Fredericksburg, Texas – smack-dab in the middle of Hill Country – is undergoing a transformation.

 Soon to be completed is Clayton Korte’s restrained and modern Albert Hotel, tucked between two historic structures on Main Street.

-The clients are Matthew Pipkin, a descendent of the original Keitel family from Germany that settled in and built up Fredericksburg in the late 1800s – and New Waterloo, a hospitality development, design, and management group.
+The clients are Matthew Pipkin, who partnered with several members of the Keidel family – whose ancestors came from Germany to settle in and build up Fredericksburg in the late 1800s – and a hospitality development, design, and management group called New Waterloo.
+Pipkin sought to help the Keidel family execute a real estate development that would respect and embrace its history in Fredericksburg.

 “Matthew said: ‘This is what we’ve got.
-I’m trying to figure out what to do with it and need your help,’” he says.
-“We quickly landed on a hotel and felt like it was something Fredericksburg needed and something the family could wrap its mind around with the tourist industry – and a Main Street presence.”
+I’m trying to figure out what to do with it and need your help,’” Clayton says.
+“We felt like it was something Fredericksburg needed and something the family could wrap its mind around with the tourist industry and a Main Street presence.”

 The Albert Hotel is located on a two-acre site spanning 242 to 248 East Main Street with a 160-space parking garage.
 The hotel is tucked away behind the original historic buildings, with 110 guest rooms, three restaurants, two bars, and a private dining room.
 On the grounds are an outdoor pool, a fitness center, and a 2,000 square-foot spa.